 The accounting policies set out in Note 6 have been applied consistently by the Company and its subsidiaries to all periods presented.
+Certain prior year amounts have been reclassified to conform to the current year presentation.

-The Annual Consolidated Financial Statements were reviewed by the Audit Committee and approved and authorized for issue by the Board of Directors on March 29, 2019.
+The Annual Consolidated Financial Statements were reviewed by the Audit Committee and approved and authorized for issue by the Board of Directors on March 24, 2019.